anonymokata/6a493b40-7f33-11ea-88e4-f25490d48fb9/README.md

 rt – (Run Tests) Run the embedded tests.

 loadtestconfig – (Load Test Configuration) Load the constant configuration data in the test vectors to the main configuration object.
 This allows a configuration to be setup without having to configure every item from the command line.

+quit - (Quit) Exit the program.

 ### NOTES ###